This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 What About China’s Animal Testing Laws?

-But Haus Labs has confirmed they only sell their products online and not in retail stores in mainland China; therefore, they are not required to test on animals.
+Haus Labs has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “We will be shipping our products to several other countries besides the US, both through hauslabs.com and Amazon Global.
 While China is one of those countries, because HAUS LABORATORIES is producing and selling cosmetics to Chinese residents via foreign e-commerce websites (Amazon and Haus Labs), there is no requirement of animal testing.”